 Before moving the device with the disposable set and solutions installed, lower the IV poles and ensure that the saline bags are on the lower right-side IV pole hooks.
-The reservoir weigher should be no higher than 129 cm (51 in) from the floor during transport.
+The reservoir weigher should be no higher than 51 in (129 cm) from the floor during transport.